syncfusion-content/blazor-docs/blazor/visual-studio-integration/visual-studio-extensions/template-studio.md

     ![Name and supported Account type](../images/NameSupportedAccountType.PNG)

-4. Dropdown the page, select platform as web and give your application Redirect URI and click Register.
+4. Dropdown the page, select platform as web and give your application Redirect URI like {Redirect URI}/signin-oidc and click Register.

     ![Platform and Redirect URI](../images/AADRedirectedURI.png)